truenas/documentation/content/SCALECLIReference/Network/CLIIPMI.md

 The `update` command has six configuration properties.
 They are `ipaddress`, `netmask`, `gateway`, `password`, `dhcp`, and `vlan` explained in detail in **Update Properties** below.
 You must enter a channel and at least one property for the command to succeed.
 Enter the command string, then press <kbd>Enter</kbd>.
-The command returns nothing when successful.
+The command returns a blank line.

 {{< expand "Update Properties" "v" >}}